bobosola/WordtoHTML/README.md

 This is a small cross-platform command-line tool that converts a Microsoft Word `.docx` document into clean minimal HTML.
 It is designed for turning blog posts written in Word into HTML that you can paste directly into a website or CMS.

 By default it copies the converted document text to the clipboard.
-You can also optionally pass `-o`  (`--output`) to write a complete minimal HTML file named as per the Word document and in the same location.
+You can also optionally pass `-o`  (or `--output`) to write a complete minimal HTML file named as per the Word document and in the same location.
+Line wrapping (newlines) defaults to around 90 columns but is optionally adjustable with, e.g. `-w 60` (or `--wrap 60` ) to wrap at around 60 columns.
+Setting `-w 0` removes all wrapping (i.e. all newlines).

 ## Examples